filakhtov/gentoo-use-docs/www-client/lynx.md

 # www-client/lynx

+### brotli
+Pass the `--with-brotli` option to the configure scirpt.
+Use the `libbrotli` library to enable support for transport compression using the Brotli algorithm.

+It is safe to disable this flag.

 ### bzip2
 Pass the `--with-bzlib` option to the configure script.
 Use the `libbz2` library to support a BZip2 compressed content, aka `Content-Encoding: bzip2` (and `x-bzip2`) header.